ehsanyousefzadehasl/MMCC/notes/CC_for_HS.md

 - No taking advantage of scoped synchronization.
 For example, writes in a CTA don't need to be made visible to all threads from other SMs.

 ### Release Consistency-directed coherence
+RCC: Release Consistency-directed Coherence enforcing release consistency (RC), which differs from XC by distinguishing acquires from releases, whereas XC treats all synchronization the same.

+RCC compromises on flexibility, in that it can only enforce variants of RC.
+But, for this reduced flexibility, RCC is arguably **simpler**, can naturally **exploit scope information** and can be made to work with **non-inclusive L2 cache**.